AAP News & Journals Frequently Asked Questions

 - How do my patrons access on mobile?

 If you use IP authentication, they will be automatically authenticated while on your WiFi network.
 If they access via Google Scholar while authenticated to your network, the Campus-Activated Subscriber Access (CASA) protocol will create a token on the device that will enable the user to access from off-campus via Google Scholar.
 Users must renew these tokens by accessing while on the network every 30 days.
+There is a square badge with a help button on the far right of every article, showing users the highest-level access they have and providing information about CASA.
+For off-campus users, the link includes a CASA token which enables them to access the article via their library subscription.

 - Can my patrons earn CME?